vchirikov/vite-plugin-ssr-solidjs-blog-example/readme.md

   * converts `urlOriginal` as a path via `urlToFile()`
   * calls `onPagePrerender(pageContext & _prerenderResult: { filePath, fileContent })` if any or write the file
   * all the same for writing `.pageContext.json`

-so the bug is that write uses urlOriginal instead of _urlPristine